+You can copy, edit or delete files on another VAIO computer to your computer with an optional i.LINKTM cable.
 You can also print a document on a printer connected to another VAIO computer.

 Connecting to a network (LAN)

 You can connect your computer or port replicator to 10BASE-T/100BASE-TX-type networks via an Ethernet network cable.
 For the detailed settings and devices needed to connect to the network, consult your Network Administrator.